kotolex/checking/README.md

 Fluent assert is just a sugar to make chains of checks for the object, they are simple, readable, but it is NOT a soft asserts!
 If one of the checks will fail - test stops!
-Fluent asserts have analogues of the basic asserts, but also have their own types, you can fimd them all at checking/classes/fluent_asserts.py
+Fluent asserts have analogues of the basic asserts, but also have their own types, you can find them all at checking/classes/fluent_asserts.py

 ```